 Systematic overuse of antibiotics in farming must stop.
 We are in danger of losing these remarkable assets, and with them the ability to protect our health.
 This is no longer a prediction for the future.
 If we are to save our antibiotics, we must act fast.

 It is time for urgent action on a scale appropriate to the magnitude of this crisis.
 In January 2022, the EU banned routine antibiotic use and preventative antibiotic group treatments.
-The UK must do the same.
+In July 2024, the UK also banned routine farm antibiotic use, but allowed preventative group treatments to continue.

 We must also tackle the systemic problems at the heart of unhealthy farming systems.
 Animals should be kept disease-free through good hygiene, housing and welfare, not through routine antibiotic use.